 In addition to the information laid out above, there are a handful of important SAP S/4HANA Finance terms you should also be familiar with.
 Here are they are in list form:

 Eager to learn more about SAP S/4HANA Finance?
-These blogs and books can help, as well as this SAP FICO learning journey.
+These blog posts and books can help, as well as this SAP FICO learning journey.

 And to continue learning even more about SAP S/4HANA Finance, sign up for our weekly blog recap here: